sparkflows/sparkflows-docs/docs/user-guide/web-app/index.rst

     :doc:`/user-guide/web-app/configs-support`

-    Support for Configs in Analytical App.
+    Support for configs in analytical application.